FinEquity Guide

 FinEquity Knowledge Guide: Gender Data and Analysis

-Findex data shows that the financial services gender gap in emerging markets is at 6% down from 9%.
-However, this does not sufficiently reflect the situation in many countries where women are still not given the same opportunity as men to participate in, and benefit from, economic growth.
+The most recent Findex data shows that the gender gap in account ownership in emerging markets narrowed to 6% in 2021 from 9% where it was stuck for many years.
+However, this does not sufficiently reflect the situation where globally women are still not given the same opportunity as men to participate in, and benefit from, economic growth.

-Despite having better loan repayment rates and being more loyal customers, women apply for fewer loans because they are denied loans at twice the rate of men, and, when approved, receive smaller loan amounts that do not meet their needs—indicative of an environment that continues to constrain women's ability to access and use financial services.
-But who is being excluded?
+Despite having better loan repayment rates and being more loyal customers, women are denied loans at twice the rate of men and receive smaller loan amounts that do not meet their needs.
+But who exactly is being excluded?
 Women are not a monolith, and yet if the industry cannot measure and analyze which financial products are used, and by whom, how can products be designed appropriately for women?
 Furthermore, without sex-disaggregated data, how can the industry understand the impact of financial inclusion interventions on women's lives?

 What is Gender Data and Analysis?